-Set on the beautiful Greek island of Thassos where a greater force unleashes itself to entangle the present with the past…
+A Timeslip set on a beautiful Greek island where a greater force unleashes itself to entangle the present with the past…

 In that no-man’s land of time between the last darkness of night and first light of morning reaching out across the Aegean, Penny stirred, the white cotton sheet encasing her naked figure like a shroud as she twisted and turned in distant dreams.
 Latent heat from an oppressive summer sun radiated back through the bedroom’s stone walls, bringing little respite during the short, sultry night.
 She woke with a start, perspiration oozing from every pore, the damp sheet clinging to her skin.

 Outlines sharpened on the few spartan items of furniture within the room.
 A rickety, blue-painted chair, the table with one drawer serving as a dressing table, a large spotted mirror propped against the wall, the wardrobe with flaky white paint and minus its door.
 Familiar objects taking shape around her chasing away any remnants of perplexity, replaced instead with relief at being awake for every detail of her nightmare had been too real, too vivid.
 Multi-coloured, harrowing scenes that had unfolded in her mind recalling past events but twisting truths into flashes of distortion and unreality.